Fiduciary/Best Interest Development

 - Make a reasonable inquiry regarding risks, costs, and conflicts of interest related to the recommendation, the customer’s investment objectives, risk tolerance, financial situation and needs and “any other relevant information.”

 - The duty of loyalty requires a broker-dealer to disclose all material conflicts of interest.
 In its release, the Division makes it clear that the “duty of loyalty cannot be satisfied without disclosure…”.though the regulation itself states that “disclosing conflicts alone does not meet or demonstrate the duty of loyalty.”
+Note: sales contests create a presumption of a violation of this duty.

 - The regulation goes on to require that broker-dealers make all “reasonably practicable efforts” to avoid conflicts and eliminate or mitigate those that cannot “reasonably be avoided or eliminated.”
 It also specifies that recommendations made in connection with sales contests are “presumed to constitute a breach of the duty of loyalty” though quote requirements and special inventive programs are no longer prohibited per se.